Written by Washington Foster Team

 - What movies do they like to watch?

-Collaborating with a child’s parents creates success for foster parents, children, and biological parents because it aligns everyone to be on the same team, one that supports not just a child, but a family.
+Collaborating with a child’s parents creates success for everyone involved because it aligns everyone to be on the same team, one that supports not just a child, but a family.

 4. Moms And Dads Aren’t Bad People